 Mermaids, warrior women, Medieval queens (we must remember this is the lady who got married wearing Joan of Arc-esque chainmail and helmet combo) are all invoked in her styling of these fabulous clothes.
 There’s a ‘castle’ hat by Treacy with a drawbridge, woodland and approaching knights.
 A hat!

 I mean, look at this Swarovski lobster ‘necklace’.
 It’s a sure statement of individuality!

 The breathtaking heart of the exhibition is McQueen’s tribute to Isabella.
 Firm friends for years, she died three years before him, and in a fitting tribute he created a feathered, floor length gown replete with towering headpiece.
 It’s dramatic, gothic and had she been around to see it she would have adored it.

 The clothes on show here really are art.
 Colourful and rich in narrative, these outfits are how the world remembers a woman who despite the struggles she encountered in her life had a huge influence in the way the world viewed the British fashion industry.
 We left feeling inspired, awestruck and kind of regretting that we never met her.
 She seemed like a fun woman!
-Oh, and you can buy her shade of lipstick on the way out at the Pop Up Shop.
-A glorious punch of red to brighten up the January gloom.

 Now, I must dust off my ostrich feather coat, it’ll look fab with my wellington boots…